iozsaygi/iozsaygi.github.io/_posts/2024-02-04-devops-in-game-development.md

 Frankly, dealing with the tools and build pipelines was more interesting to me than writing pure gameplay code.
 I think I just loved the feeling of being a supportive member of the team by creating tools and solid deployment pipelines.

 Throughout those four years, I've had the chance to work on several game studios that have implemented or not implemented the DevOps culture, and I think I've got something to share.

+**Remove later: START**
+Planned sections:
+1. The role of DevOps in game development
+2. Effects of DevOps in crunch time
+3. Is DevOps really a responsibility of a single person or team?
+**Remove later: END**

+### The role of DevOps in game development